|

 The inside of the Serbian rest area (with free toilets).

-Overall, so far we’ve had good experiences with FlixBus.
+Overall, we’ve had good experiences with FlixBus.
 Not amazing…but solidly ok.

 FlixBus Pros: